 Welcome to Class 6!

-I would like to offer you warm welcome to Class 6 where your child is taught to work hard, have fun and try their best in everything that they do.
+Hello and welcome to Class 6 where your child will have fun, work hard and try their best in everything that they do.
 It is going to be a great year full of new adventures, discoveries and learning.
-Mrs Unsworth and Mrs Dean are here to support you and your child.
-Within the classroom both students and parents are cared about so please let us know if you have any concerns – ideally via Seesaw or by telephone at this time.
-Each day your child is required to bring to school a coat, book bag, water bottle, lunch and snack (unless they order a hot dinner or toast) and on a Friday, their reading record.
+Mrs O'Neill, Mrs Stewart and all support staff are here to support you and your child.
+Within the classroom, we care about both students and parents so please let us know if you have any concerns, ideally via Seesaw.
+Each day your child is required to bring to school a coat, reading diary, water bottle, lunch and snack (unless they order a hot dinner or toast).

 Behaviour and Rewards

 The whole school follows three rules: kind, ready and safe.
-Displayed in class is a traffic light, all children will begin and hopefully end the day on the green light; however, if a member of staff feels that your child has not chosen to be kind, ready or safe, they will be given time to think about their actions (amber light) and if they persistently choose not to be kind, ready or safe, they will be spoken to privately by the teacher, move onto the red light and it will be written in their reading record or at this time it will be communicated to you through Seesaw.
+Displayed in class is a traffic light, all children will begin and hopefully end the day on the green light; however, if a member of staff feels that your child has not chosen to be kind, ready or safe, they will be given time to think about their actions (amber light) and if they persistently choose not to be kind, ready or safe, they will be spoken to privately by the teacher, move onto the red light and it will be communicated to you through Seesaw.
 Each child will always start the day on the green light, regardless of the previous day's actions.

 We have merit charts for each child which will be displayed in the classroom.
-Children can earn merits through good behaviour, work and stand out moments'.
+Children can earn merits through good behaviour, hard work and 'stand out moments'.
 When they reach a certain amount of merits the following awards are awarded.